londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 author: Hampus Londögård
 ---

+A three part blog (all included in this one) that goes through

+1. How Kotlin Multiplatform works (compiler and everything)
+2. How to build a game (Snake) and finally
+3. how to make it multiplatform.

+**All the code is available [here](https://github.com/londogard/snake-js-jvm-native).**

+It's highly recommended using IntelliJ, a free (community) edition can be downloaded from [jetbrains.com](https://www.jetbrains.com/idea/download/#section=windows).

 > **Disclaimer:** this post is pretty long and I recommend reading one part at a time (it's 3 parts).
 >
 > Personally I hate unfinished blogs that are multiple parts, hence I uploaded all at once.
 So be assured, you're getting all parts - right here, right now! :happy: